State capitalism: People's Republic of China

 Many analysts assert that China is one of the main examples of state capitalism in the 21st century.
-In his book The End of the Free Market: Who Wins the War Between States and Corporations, political scientist Ian Bremmer describes China as the primary driver for the rise of state capitalism as a challenge to the free market economies of the developed world, particularly in the aftermath of the 2008 financial crisis.
+In his book The End of the Free Market, political scientist Ian Bremmer describes China as the primary driver for the rise of state capitalism as a challenge to the free market economies of the developed world, particularly in the aftermath of the 2008 financial crisis.
 Bremmer draws a broad definition of state capitalism as such:

 In this system, governments use various kinds of state-owned companies to manage the exploitation of resources that they consider the state's crown jewels and to create and maintain large numbers of jobs.
 They use select privately owned companies to dominate certain economic sectors.

 They use so-called sovereign wealth funds to invest their extra cash in ways that maximize the state's profits.
 In all three cases, the state is using markets to create wealth that can be directed as political officials see fit.
 And in all three cases, the ultimate motive is not economic (maximizing growth) but political (maximizing the state's power and the leadership's chances of survival).
 This is a form of capitalism but one in which the state acts as the dominant economic player and uses markets primarily for political gain.

 Following on Bremmer, Aligica, and Tarko further develop the theory that state capitalism in countries like modern day China and Russia is an example of a rent-seeking society.
 They argue that following the realization that the centrally planned socialist systems could not effectively compete with capitalist economies, formerly Communist Party political elites are trying to engineer a limited form of economic liberalization that increases efficiency while still allowing them to maintain political control and power.